hmeiland/amlhpc/README.md

 # sbatch

-Submit a job, either as a command through the wrap option or a script. sbatch uses several options, which are explained in sbatch --help.
+Submit a job, either as a command through the `--wrap` option or a (shell) script. sbatch uses several options, which are explained in sbatch --help.
+Quite a bit of sbatch options are supported such as running multi-node MPI jobs with the option to set the amount of nodes to be used.
+Also array jobs are supported with the default `--array` option.

+Some additional options are introduced to support e.g. the data-handling methods available in AML.
+These are explaned here: [data.md].
 ```
 (azureml_py38) azureuser@login-vm:~/cloudfiles/code/Users/username$ sbatch -p f16s --wrap="hostname"
 gifted_engine_yq801rygm2